Ghat

 Dashashwamedh Ghat on the Ganges river, in Varanasi.

 Ghat (/hi/), a term used in the Indian subcontinent, to refer to the series of steps leading down to a body of water or wharf, such as a bathing or cremation place along the banks of a river or pond, the Ghats in Varanasi, Dhobi Ghat or the Aapravasi Ghat.

 Etymology

 The origin of the English 'ghat' is घट्ट, ' and is normally translated as ghaṭ, quay, landing or bathing place, as well as steps by a river-side.
 The word 'ghat' has also been derived from Dravidian etymons such as Telugu kaṭṭa and gaṭṭu (dam and embankment) derived from kaṭṭu meaning "to tie".

 Types

 River ghats

 These are bathing wharves on a river.

 The numerous significant ghats along the Ganges are the Varanasi ghats (the city of Varanasi has 88 ghats) and generically the "ghats of the Ganges".
 Most of these were constructed under the patronage of various Maratha rulers such as Ahilyabai Holkar (Queen of the Malwa Kingdom from 1767 to 1795) in the 18th century.

 In Madhya Pradesh in central India, there are further significant ghats along the Narmada River.
 People who live on the steps are also called ghats.

-The Bhagalpur Ghats are another examples.
+The Bhagalpur Ghats are another example.